 All sections are mandatory to fill in.
 The different selections are available from the drop-down menus.

-Once the new frequency converter is added in the Project folder, the frequency converter data is stored in the offline Project folder and can be viewed by clicking the frequency converter icon.
+Once the new frequency converter is added in the Project folder, the frequency converter data is stored in the offline Project folder.
+To view the data, click the frequency converter icon.
 See Illustration 5.8.